sjezewski/talk/attack-plan.md

 I think the thing that makes the most sense is to do `getStreamFromPFS()` in items.js, and re-use the code in commong w `GetStream()`

+---

+OK ...
+So I have the `/timemachine` view loading the `CommentStream` object which in turn loads the `TimeMachine` object

+The `TimeMachine` object has a slider and an event handler.
+Next I need to:

+- have the event handler dispatch? a `loadCommentsAtCommit` action
+- then I need to write a new reducer on the `CommentStream` object so that the comments get updated properly